• Home

 Never Let a Unicorn Scribble by Dian Albers is the story of a unicorn who eats crayons even though her owner pleads with her to scribble with them.
 So, the child ties a wad of crayons to her horn and well that horn did something pretty magical with them.

-March 28th: Children’s Picture Book Day
+March 28th: National Weed Appreciation Day

-March 29th: World Piano Day
+March 29th: Mermaid Day

-March 30th: National Little Red Wagon Day
+March 30th: Doctors’ Day

 March 31st: National Crayon Day